PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 --- abstract

 # Abstract
-This document describes the Messaging Layer Security (MLS) _____Paired PCS_____ extension that improves Post Compromise Security for devices that are unable to self-update using a trusted paired device.
+This document describes the Paired Messaging Layer Security (MLS) extension that improves Post Compromise Security for devices that are unable to self-update using a trusted paired device.

 # About This Document